Federated Data-Efficient Instruction Tuning for Large Language Models: Introduction

 \section{Introduction}

-Large language models (LLMs) exhibit remarkable performance across a wide range of natural language tasks.
-Instruction tuning \cite{wei2022flan,supernaturalinstructions} is a key technique for enabling LLMs to effectively respond to human instructions, a capability essential for many web-based LLM service providers.
-Diverse high-quality data is essential for effective instruction tuning \cite{wang2024survey,wang2023self,li2024selective,liu2024coachlm}, particularly when addressing unseen tasks \cite{wei2022flan}.
-As publicly available high-quality data is expected to be depleted in the near future \cite{villalobos2022will}, leveraging data directly from its sources - such as edge devices - will be critical for the continued improvement of LLMs.
-However, privacy concerns and regulations such as GDPR \cite{voigt2017eu} make utilizing edge data challenging.
-Federated learning (FL) \cite{mcmahan2017fl}, a privacy-preserving paradigm that leverages diverse edge-side data, is gaining popularity for tuning LLMs \cite{zhang2024fedit}, especially for generalization to unseen tasks \cite{qin2024full,bai2024federated}.
+Large language models (LLMs) exhibit remarkable performance on a wide range of natural language tasks.
+Instruction tuning \cite{supernaturalinstructions} is crucial to improve LLMs' responsiveness to human instructions, whose success hinges on the availability of diverse and high-quality data \cite{wang2024survey,wang2023self,li2024selective}, particularly for unseen tasks \cite{wei2022flan}.
+As the pool of publicly available data is expected to be exhausted in the near future \cite{villalobos2022will}, exploiting more data sources, such as data on edge devices, becomes essential for continued LLM improvement \cite{qin2024full}.
+However, privacy concerns and regulations such as GDPR \cite{voigt2017eu} complicate the use of edge-side data.